semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 ![View SAML setup instructions](./img/setup-instructions.jpg)

-Copy the values shown on screen.
+Copy the values shown on the screen.
 You will need them next.

 ![SAML Setup URL and certificates](./img/saml-values.jpg)